 Below, we’ll examine each of the smartphone software in their dark mode for the given part of the user interface:

 As we use them the most in our day-to-day operations of smartphones.

-EMUI 12 has good dark mode effects throughout the user interface, the use of dark gray and subtle black looks amazing.
+In comparison to the last generation, EMUI 12 has good dark mode effects throughout the user interface, the use of dark gray and subtle black looks amazing.
 The use of light color icon background is really helpful and doesn’t shade much of the contrast if you look over them.
 Unlike the Control Panel shortcut switches, Huawei has tried to keep the user interface adequate contrast, which makes it very easy to adapt for long hours use case scenarios.

 The user interface used in EMUI 12 is derived from HarmonyOS 2.0 and they both are identical. check the screenshot below.

 Stock Android 12 has brought a lot of new changes in the user interface, quick settings tile system, and material you design.
 The user interface is surely intriguing and easy to navigate but by default, the quick settings tiles on the stock Android 12 maintain dark mode.
 Once enabled a dark gray color is applied to the Settings menu.
 Moving on, the software uses Google’s Phone app’s dialer, which is also used by Xiaomi in MIUI 13.
 The overall look and feel of the Android 12 dark mode is satisfying.
 Yet, everyone is free to try the Material you dynamic theme for maximized user experience.

 Samsung has been one of the best players when it comes to the dark mode features, the phone maker has introduced this feature on One UI, even before it came by default on the Android project.

 The One UI 4.1 has further enhanced the accuracy and the color balance between foreground and background colors in the user interface elements.
 You will find these changes throughout the user interface.